-I started this wall in 2019 but it will be finished in 2020.
+I started this wall in 2019 and finished it in 2020.
 It is located on the side of Bigway Grocers in St. Jean, Manitoba and depicts the entire town, both historical and contemporary aspects; Ice road, quad derby, divided boulevard, the cathedral, the 1950 flood, the bridge, farm yards, the convent, the graineries and the ferry.
-Thanks to Sonja Wiebe for helping me prime the wall and thanks to Bigway in St Jean for funding it.
+Thanks to Sonja Wiebe for helping me prime the wall and thanks to Pat Schmicke, owner of Bigway in St Jean for funding it.

-This mural is located in Morris, Manitoba and reflects the mission of the local MCC.
+This mural is located in Morris, Manitoba and reflects the mission of the local MCC (Mennonite Central Commission).
 It is a used clothing and furniture store which serves the local community but has a global mission, giving proceeds to missions abroad.
 My daughter Sonja Wiebe helped paint this wall which was lots of fun.
 It was wonderful having her around.

 Graphic Salmon is a mural which is painted on the back alley of a commercial building on 773 Victoria Street, Kamloops, British Columbia (while teaching at NorKam Senior Secondary).
 West Way Plumbing and Heating kindly commissioned this mural to stop tagging and brighten up the rear of the building which is attached to a parking lot.
 You get a great view while sitting in Dairy Queen or driving west.
 Many thanks to Neal and Tonja Perry for their generous contribution to the community.